melaniehubbard-ds/melaniehubbard-ds.github.io/index.md

 TEXT<br>

 INSTRUCTION<br>
-Below are some instruction oriented examples...<br>
+Below are a few examples that explain more about my instruction.<br>
 Example<br>
 TEXT<br><br>
 Example<br>